HL7/davinci-deqm/input/pagecontent/datax.md

 **Discovery:**

   - The Consumer **SHALL** advertise whether it supports snapshot or incremental data exchange via its CapabilityStatement using the [DEQM Submit Data Update Type Extension].
-Specifically by applying the extension to the `CapabiltityStatement.rest.resource.operation` element for the Submit Data operation and populating the value the code `incremental` or `snapshot` as shown below:
+Specifically by applying the extension to the `CapabilityStatement.rest.resource.operation` element for the Submit Data operation and populating the value the code `incremental` or `snapshot` as shown below:

      {% include CapabilityStatement-updatetype-snippet.md %}